 Did you enjoy our recipe for strawberry buttercream?

 It’s delicious, fruity, and perfect for any spring or summer occasion!
 Let us know your thoughts in the comments on this strawberry frosting.
 Did you use our Strawberry Cupcakes recipe with it or top these cookies or pipe rosettes with it?
 We love to hear from everyone!
+You could even use these as a rosette top on strawberry cookies!

 More frosting fun at Sweets & Treats!